PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    :width: 90%
    :align: center

-5. **Display options**: The standard view (shown below) is to display the segments and features as a matrix.
-One can also select “tree” view, which allows one to see a list of the segments included in the transcription system, organized by phonetic characteristics (but currently without all of their feature specifications).
+5. **Display options**: The standard view is to display the segments and features as a matrix.

 .. _inventory_categories: